michaellavery-grp/taipan_cursed/README.md

 ## 🎯 Final Words

-Whether you're a retro gamer chasing nostalgia, a Perl programmer seeking a substantial codebase to study, or simply someone who loves deep economic strategy games, **Taipan Cursed** offers hundreds of hours of engaging gameplay wrapped in beautiful terminal aesthetics.
+Whether you're a retro gamer chasing nostalgia, a Perl programmer seeking a substantial codebase to study, a grey-haired Linux veteran who remembers when software was simple, or someone who loves deep economic strategy games, **Taipan Cursed** offers hundreds of hours of engaging gameplay wrapped in beautiful terminal aesthetics.

+**This is what software can be:**
+- Self-contained (one file, one command)
+- Debuggable (text log, JSON saves)
+- Extensible (well-commented, modular design)
+- Respectful (no telemetry, no ads, no cloud, just you and your terminal)

 The South China Sea awaits, Taipan.
 Will you build an empire or end up as a galley hand?

 **Fair winds and following seas!** ⚓

+---

+## 📣 The Elevator Pitch (For Sharing)

+> **Taipan Cursed**: Steve Wozniak's favorite trading game, reborn in 2,900+ lines of production Perl with Curses::UI.
+Command a merchant fleet in 1860s Asia - trade opium, battle pirates, manage debt across seven ports.
+Features smart auto-launcher, "Press Enter for max" UX, and JSON saves.
+No Electron.
+No npm.
+No Docker.
+Just `perl script.pl` and pure terminal excellence.
+GPL-3.0. [github.com/michaellavery-grp/taipan_cursed]

+**TL;DR for Hacker News:**
+"Wozniak's favorite 1982 trading game, remade in Perl with ncurses.
+2.9k lines, zero build system, runs over SSH.
+Recently fixed port debt desync and added smart UX.
+Proves single-file terminal apps still work in 2025."

+**TL;DR for /r/linux:**
+"Terminal trading game in pure Perl.
+No Electron bloat, no cloud auth, actual respect for your 120x40 terminal.
+Smart launcher auto-detects versions.
+GPL-3.0."

 ---